On minimal codes arising from projective embeddings of point-line geometries: Introduction

-If we take $\Omega:=\vep(\cP)$ as projective system of $\PG(V)$ and consider the projective code $\cC(\Omega)$, relying on the properties of a projective embedding, we have an immediate interpretation of the main parameters of $\cC(\Omega)$: the dimension of $\cC(\Omega)$ is the dimension of the embedding $\vep$, the length of $\cC(\Omega)$ is the cardinality of $\cP$ and the minimum distance of $\cC(\Omega)$ amounts to compute the maximal cardinality of any geometrical hyperplane of $\Gamma$ arising from $\vep$ and subtracting it from the size of $\cP.$
+If we take $\Omega:=\vep(\cP)$ as projective system of $\PG(V)$ and consider the projective code $\cC(\Omega)$, relying on the properties of projective embeddings, we have an immediate interpretation of the main parameters of $\cC(\Omega)$: the dimension of $\cC(\Omega)$ is the dimension of the embedding $\vep$, the length of $\cC(\Omega)$ is the cardinality of $\cP$ and the minimum distance of $\cC(\Omega)$ amounts to the difference between the size of $\cP$ and the maximal cardinality of a geometrical hyperplane of $\Gamma$ arising from $\vep.$

-In this paper we will investigate which are the properties of $\Gamma$ that guarantee the minimality of $\cC(\vep(\Gamma)).$ These are the main results.
+In this paper we will investigate some the properties of $\Gamma$ that guarantee the minimality of $\cC(\vep(\Gamma)).$ These are the main results.